-- 3.26 Over the past few years, the Council has sought to engage Powys citizens, local councillors, partners and the workforce in the budget development process.
-This included providing more information to the public and undertaking specific consultation on proposals.
+- included providing more information to the public and undertaking specific consultation on proposals.
 These have created the opportunity for residents to influence service delivery and helped define the priorities for the Council. - 3.27 This year the budget survey closed on the 7th January 2024 and focused on balancing the limited funding against rising costs and growing demand for our services. - 3.28 Further engagement during 2024 will offer residents further opportunity to help us redesign the Council for the future and engagement with Town and Community Councils and partners will be fundamental in developing local, community led solutions and building community resilience. - 3.29 Members of the Council have engaged in the budget planning process through member budget seminars which have given Councillors the opportunity to review and challenge the process.
-The Finance Scrutiny Panel (comprising Group Leaders of Non-Executive Groups and Audit Committee representatives) have also been engaged during the process and financial assumptions have been shared with members. - 3.30 This report presents the detailed draft budget for 2024-25 and each of the Council's Scrutiny Committees will have the opportunity to consider the implications of the draft budget for the service areas within their remit over the next few weeks.
-The Committees will then be able to provide feedback to the Cabinet for consideration before the final MTFS, 2024-25 budget and 2024-29 capital programme are presented to full Council for approval on the 22nd February 2024.
+The Finance Scrutiny Panel (comprising Group Leaders of Non-Executive Groups and Audit Committee representatives) have also been engaged during the process and financial assumptions have been shared with members. - 3.30 This report presents the detailed budget for 2024-25 and each of the Council's Scrutiny Committees have had the opportunity to consider the implications of the proposed budget for the service areas within their remit.
+The Committees have provided feedback to Cabinet which has been considered in finalising the MTFS, the revenue budget for 2024-25 and the capital programme 2024-29 being presented to Full Council for approval today.
+The Scrutiny Committee recommendations and Cabinet responses are provided with this report.